umddb/cmsc424-fall2015/project3/README.md

 		```

-2. (.5) As we discussed in class, EXPLAIN can be used to see the query plan used by the database system to execute a query.
+**Question 2 (.5 pt)**: 2. (.5) As we discussed in class, EXPLAIN can be used to see the query plan used by the database system to execute a query.
 For the following
 query, draw the query plan for the query, clearly showing the different operators and the options they take.
 The query is trying to find, for each user, how many of its friends have never written a status update.

 `select f.userid1, count(*) from friends f join (select * from users where userid not in (select userid from status)) u on (u.userid = f.userid2) group by f.userid1;`

-3. (.5) Similarly draw the query plan for the following query, and annotate which operators are responsible for creating `temp1`, `temp2`, and the final answer.
+**Question 3 (.5 pt)**: 3. (.5) Similarly draw the query plan for the following query, and annotate which operators are responsible for creating `temp1`, `temp2`, and the final answer.

 ```
 with temp1 as (